 We now turn our gaze towards antagonising these systems whose shadows loom over us.
-We shall take things to pieces and put them back together, find structural fault-lines to know how to avoid danger, how to blow the system apart.
+We shall take things to pieces and put them back together, find structural fault-lines, antagonise borderlines, plan how to blow the system apart.

 still from Pilvi Takala's 'Real Snow White'

-From duplicate identities to digital reconstructions, a new version of Michael Beil’s ‘Key Jack’ sees the return of pianist Silvia Lucas miming on a plank of wood as cheap piano sounds and projected doppelgängers loop around her.
-As a negative of sorts, Thami Majela's 'SPACTRAL' sees three dancers - a fourth displayed holographically as a theme park-like Pepper's Ghost - contort like purgatorial spirits as an Shakespearean soliloquy itself contorts through the isuZulu language.
+From duplicate identities to digital reconstructions, a new recording of Michael Beil’s ‘Key Jack’ sees the return of pianist Silvia Lucas, miming on a plank of wood as cheap piano sounds and projected doppelgängers loop around her.
+Visually a negative of sorts, Thami Majela’s ‘SPACTRAL’ sees three dancers - a fourth displayed holographically as a theme-park- like Pepper’s Ghost - contort like purgatorial spirits as a Shakespearean itself contorts through the isiZulu language.

 still from Thami Majela's 'SPACTRAL'